SteveBarnegren/TweenKit/README.md

 let scheduler = ActionScheduler()
 ```

-### Actions
+## Actions

-TweenKit's animations are comprised of 'Actions'.
+TweenKit's animations are composed of 'Actions'.
 These are small animation units that can be chained or grouped to build complex animations.
 Once you have created an action, you can tell the scheduler to run it.

 ```
 scheduler.run(action: myAction)
 ```

-### Animating a view's frame
+## Animating a view's frame

 Anything that conforms to the 'Tweenable' protocol, can be animated.